infinity1096/reloc3r/README.md

 For visual localization, the demo code in `wild_visloc.py` estimates absolute camera poses from sampled frames in self-captured videos.

+> [!IMPORTANT]
-<strong>Important</strong>: The demo uses the first and last frames as the database, which <strong>requires</strong> overlapping regions among all images.
+> The demo simply uses the first and last frames as the database, which <strong>requires</strong> overlapping regions among all images.
 This demo does <strong>not</strong> support linear motion.
 We provide some [videos](https://drive.google.com/drive/folders/1sbXiXScts5OjESAfSZQwLrAQ5Dta1ibS?usp=sharing) as examples.

 ```bash
 # replace the args with your paths